internetstandards/Internet.nl/documentation/Operational Changes.md

 # The file handle limits are already in the systemd services for the single scanner.
 It is not needed to add these to
 # the batch it seems, as this does not occur there (at least we did not see that happen).

-cp documentation/example_configuration/etc_redis/redis.conf /etc/redis/redis.conf
+cp -v documentation/example_configuration/etc_redis/redis.conf /etc/redis/redis.conf
-cp documentation/example_configuration/etc_security/limits.conf /etc/security/limits.conf
+cp -v documentation/example_configuration/etc_security/limits.conf /etc/security/limits.conf

 # As root:
 # Deploy the restart scripts to the proper location:
 mkdir /opt/internetnl/etc/cron
-cp documentation/example_configuration/opt_internetnl_etc/cron/* /opt/internetnl/etc/cron
+cp -v documentation/example_configuration/opt_internetnl_etc/cron/* /opt/internetnl/etc/cron
 chmod +x /opt/internetnl/etc/cron/*

 # Add the contents of documentation/example_configuration/crontab into `crontab -e` for the root user.